ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 }
 ```

->**Note**:To unregister from the `UserId` based registration you have to call the registration method [without userId](#register-without-userid).
+>**Note**:To unregister from the `UserId` based registration, you have to call the registration method [without userId](#register-without-userid).

 ## Push Notification service tags

 ### Retrieve tags

- The `retrieveAvailableTagsWithCompletionHandler` API returns the list of tags to which the device
-can subscribe.
-After the device is subscribes to a particular tag, the device can receive notifications
-that are sent for that tag.
+The `retrieveAvailableTagsWithCompletionHandler` API returns the list of tags to which the device can subscribe.
+After the device is subscribed to a particular tag, the device can receive notifications that are sent for that tag.

-Use the following code snippets into your Swift mobile application to get a list of tags to which the
-device can subscribe.
+Use the following code snippets into your Swift mobile application to get a list of tags to which the device can subscribe.

 ```
 //Swift3

 BMSPushClient.sharedInstance.retrieveAvailableTagsWithCompletionHandler(completionHandler: { (response, statusCode, error) -> Void in